jsiegenthaler/hueget/README.md

 ## Common Config Keywords for Sensors
-Sensors can have their config updated by the api.
-You can also update other .
+Sensors can have their state and config updated by the api.
+You can also update other parameters.

-The config capabilities are dependent on the sensor type.
+The state and config capabilities are dependent on the sensor type.
 The most common config keywords for sensors are:

 on, battery, reachable, alert, tholddark, tholdoffset, sensitivity, sensitivitymax, ledindication, usertest

-More keywords exist, see the [API documentation for sensors](https://developers.meethue.com/develop/hue-api/5-sensors-api/).
+For the full documentation of all keywords, see the [API documentation for sensors](https://developers.meethue.com/develop/hue-api/5-sensors-api/).

 ## on (get and set)
 Turn a sensor on or off.
 On=true, Off=false.
 This is the same as enabling or disabling the sensor in the Hue app.